eric781ctf/PDF_convert_image/README.md

 ## How to use it?

-Copy the .exe files to the folder where the PDF you want to transform is.
+Copy the .exe file from folder dist to the folder where the PDF you want to transform is.

+Run the .exe file (double clicks) it will start program and print how many PDF files exists in this folder and how many jpg files have been created.

+It will closed in 5 sec after print the results.